tecnico-ami/Project-Overview/README.md

 Each group must attend from the beginning of their assigned session and remain for the duration of it.

 Presenters need to be physically present in the lecture room.
-Each student is expected to attend one full session beyond the one where s/he will present.
+Each student is also invited to attend another full session beyond the one where s/he will present.

 ### 2.10.3.
 Presentation archive requirements